 The first step to rebuilding trust is to have a frank conversation about whether you’re both willing to commit to the journey, together.

 This will seem like a no-brainer, but aside from a willingness to work together to rebuild trust, it's important that the partner who broke it in the first palace expresses remorse and apologizes for doing so.

 “First, and most importantly, own the wrongdoing,” says Caldwell.
 “Don't justify, don't excuse, and don't blame the other person for leading you to the action in the first place.
 Take responsibility, no matter how painful or embarrassing it may be.
 Keep in mind that your pain and embarrassment are no match for your partner's broken heart.”

-Your partner may have broken your trust unintentionally, so try to believe that they have your best interest in mind and are fully committed to repairing what they broke.
+Your partner may have broken your trust unintentionally, so try to believe they have your best interest in mind and are fully committed to repairing what they broke.